-Figure 6: Data stored in the measures table after retrieval by MQTT client.
+Figure 6: Data stored in the measures table after retrieval by the MQTT client.

 Figure 6 is the result of a query on the data schema that shows the last measured reported by the nodes connected to the network.

 The data remains available so when any application needs it, it can be directly queried to the database.
-A simple web application was implemented to visualize the data collected by measure units (Figure 7).
+A simple web application was implemented to visualize the data collected by measure units (see Figure 7).